Artist and Art Business Name Generator

 2. Focus on Naming your Business not Describing it.

-A typical pitfall most businesses run into is describing their business name too literally, using overused artist and art terms like artist studio or painting.
+A typical pitfall most businesses run into is describing their business name too literally, using overused artist and art terms like brush or painting.
 A more effective business name should convey to customers your businesses and product values at a deeper level.
 Try name your business in a way that has a story behind it.

 Let’s take for example a real honey business named “Art Explosion”.